jrmeyerhofer/LITA2017/Lesson_7/README.md

 <tr><td>xyz582528202</td><td>Hera</td><td>The Big Book of Polygons</td></tr>
 </table>

-4. Click on Tools menu and choose Script Editor.<br />
+4. Click on the Tools menu and choose Script Editor.<br />
 5. Copy in this code overwriting everything that is there:<br />
 ```javascript